openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

    Before rebooting, in ``/etc/sysconfig/selinux``, make sure that ``SELINUX=enforcing`` is changed to ``SELINUX=disabled``.
-   SELinux enabled is not currently supported in OpenStack-Ansible for CentOS Stream or Rocky Linux due to a lack of maintainers for the feature.
+   SELinux enabled is not currently supported in OpenStack-Ansible for CentOS Stream, Rocky Linux or AlmaLinux due to a lack of maintainers for the feature.

 .. note::